Updated November, 2019

 For one thing, the bacteria inside your holding tank are usually a good thing, so you don't want to kill the bacteria!
 Bacteria work inside your stomach and holding tank to break down and liquefy waste (i.e., paper and poop in your black tank and grease, fats, and oils in your gray tank).
 Keeping solid waste from accumulating inside your tank is important, otherwise you’ll get clogs.
 Moreover, you should make sure that you have good bacteria (aerobic) and not bad bacteria (anaerobic) inside your tank; this is crucial!
 We’ll talk more about bacteria below.

 In terms of eliminating odors, chemical treatments can be effective at reducing odors by masking the smell with strong fragrances or by encapsulating the waste in a way that inhibits smell.
 However, odor masking is often not a preferred solution.
 You're simply replacing one strong smell with another.
 Additionally, encapsulating waste has its own consequences.
 By encapsulating waste, you’re physically preserving bricks and chunks of solid waste, so it’s only a matter of time before you get your first backed-up line or clogged holding tank.
+(If you should run into a clog, we've got you covered with this article!)

 As if this wasn’t enough, it’s also important to know that formaldehyde should be considered a dangerous ingredient.
 You may not be aware of this, but formaldehyde has been linked to numerous severe diseases and health problems, including ALS and cancer.
 To top all of this off, formaldehyde is detrimental to the environment.